clevercamels/vet/Volunteering/st_vincent_grenadines.md

 ### Travel

-* Fly to SVG ()
+* Fly to SVD ()

 Mayreau
-* Overnight in SVG.
-Depending on time of arrival in SVG, you will need to overnight in St Vincent before taking the ferry to Mayreau a day or two later.
+* Overnight in St Vincent.
+Depending on time of arrival in SVD, you will need to overnight in St Vincent before taking the ferry to Mayreau a day or two later.
 Ferries to Mayreau run 5 days a week (M T W F Su).
-* Ground transportation to ferry port ().
+* Dround transportation to ferry port ().
 * Ferry to Mayreau ().
 * Ground transportation on Mayreau to Mayreau Animal Welfare (15-30min).
 * Estimated travel time from St Vincent Airport (SVD) to Mayreau: approximately 1 hour 38 minutes.